 Figure 1.
 A. Unused methane generation in the United States.
-Point sources for methane currently emitted and flared from landfills,^{21,22}, oil & gas facilities,^{21,23} and methane production from wastewater treatment plants currently not utilized.^{24-26} Mapping in R. B-D. Cumulative methane capture potential (left y-axis, tons CH4/day) for different source types.
-The right y-axis depicts the corresponding total methanotrophic production potential in tons of single cell protein (SCP) per day, assuming a yield of 0.7 tons SCP/ton CH4.
+Point sources for methane currently emitted and flared from landfills^{23,24}, oil & gas facilities^{23,25}, and methane production from wastewater treatment plants currently not utilized^{26-28}.
+Mapping in R. B-D. Cumulative methane capture potential (left y-axis, tons CH_4/day) for different source types.
+The right y-axis depicts the corresponding total methanotrophic production potential in tons of single cell protein (SCP) per day, assuming a yield of 0.7 tons SCP/ton CH_4 .
 Horizontal line indicates production equivalent to the total global fishmeal market, 15,900 tons/day.
-Vertical line at source size of 86 tons CH4/day corresponds to a 500 m3 bioreactor, size typical for an industrial-scale reactor.27 dryers.
-We determine annualized capital cost, annualized operations and maintenance (O&M) and electricity demand for all equipment and processes (Table 1).
-We also include methane cleanup, ammonia, phosphorus and labor costs in our final calculation of total levelized cost of methanotrophic SCP production (Table 2).
-While additional micronutrients are required for microbial growth (e.g. trace metals), we consider these to be minor costs and are not included in the scope of the current analysis.
-Where we considered connecting methanotrophic SCP production to the natural gas grid, we also included the cost of natural gas.
+Vertical line at source size of 86 tons CH_4/day corresponds to a 500 m3 bioreactor, a typical size for an industrial-scale reactor29.

-We find the production costs for methanotrophic SCP are lower than the market price of fishmeal (\$1,600 / ton) in our baseline scenario for landfills, oil and gas facilities, and natural gas grid (Figure 3).
-Our baseline production capacity for each scenario, summarized in Table 3, is based on the largest point source of methane from each type of facility, as these are likely to be the most cost-effective locations due to their large size and potential to benefit from economies of scale.
-For the grid scenario, we used the same production rate as the largest landfills, which are located near population centers where labor and electricity are readily available and therefore more representative of early production locations.
-All scenarios except for
+- are not included in the scope of the current analysis.
+Where we considered connecting methanotrophic SCP production to the natural gas grid, we also included the cost of natural gas. - We find the production costs for methanotrophic SCP are lower than the market price for fishmeal in our baseline scenarios for facilities sourcing methane from landfills, oil and gas facilities, and the natural gas grid.
+We use the 10-year average market - 87 price of fishmeal, \$1,600/ton for comparison, and include historical fishmeal prices for the last three decades in Supplementary - 88 Figure S7.
+Our baseline production capacity for each scenario, summarized in Table 3, is based on the largest point source of - methane from each type of facility, as these are likely to be the most cost-effective locations due to their large size and potential - to benefit from economies of scale.
+For the grid scenario, we used the same production rate as the largest landfills, which are - located near population centers where labor and electricity are readily available and therefore more representative of early - 92 production locations.
+All scenarios except for wastewater treatment are capable individually of producing over 159 tons SCP / - day, which represents 1% of the global fishmeal market $(15,900 \text{ tons SCP} / \text{day})^4$ and a meaningful market share for emerging technologies. - Electricity costs make up over 50% of total levelized cost in all baseline scenarios.
+Over 60% of this is the power needed - 96 for removing metabolic heat from the methanotrophic bioreactor (see Table 2), an amount inline with previous studies of

 Figure 2.
 Process modeled for methanotrophic biomass production.
-Methane is cleaned to remove contaminants, then compressed and delivered to the growth bioreactor along with compressed air.
+Methane is cleaned to remove contaminants, then compressed and delivered to the growth bioreactor along with compressed air, which is the source of oxygen.
 Methanotrophic growth occurs in pressurized bioreactors equipped with cooling jackets and coils for removal of metabolic heat produced.
 Exhaust CO_2 is released from growth bioreactors, and biomass is processed in dewatering centrifuges and dryers, after which it can serve as single cell protein (SCP) feed for agriculture or aquaculture.
 The numbers in italics represent the mass or energy flow associated with the production of 1 ton of methanotrophic SCP.